The General Insurance Quotes

 No one insurer is best for every ZIP code or every driving profile.
 After checking The General, it makes sense to compare at least one or two other carriers using the exact same baseline.

-For example, you can review Progressive’s auto and home quotes or Geico’s competitive rates to compare coverage levels, deductible options, and overall quote structure.
+For example, you can review Progressive’s auto and home quotes or GEICO’s competitive rates to compare coverage levels, deductible options, and overall quote structure.

 You can also compare The General vs. GEICO, The General vs. Liberty Mutual, and The General discount details if you want more carrier-specific context.